-The Board is not statutorily authorized to settle before filing an Accusation.
+The Board does not negotiate settlements prior to filing an Accusation.

 b.
 What is the number of cases, post-accusation, that the board settled for the past four years, compared to the number that resulted in a hearing?

 In the last four fiscal years, the Board has settled 20 cases, post-accusation, and had 15 cases result in a hearing.